sevidmusic/Roady/README.md

 Hint: Checkout the [DarlingAppPackages](https://github.com/sevidmusic/DarlingAppPackages) GitHub Repository for examples of App Packages
       being developed for the Darling Data Managment System.

+Hint: A good example of a `config.sh` can be found [here](https://github.com/sevidmusic/DarlingAppPackages/blob/main/DDMSDocs/config.sh)

 Always make sure that an App Package's configuration scripts are executable or [`dsh --make-app`](#dsh---make-app--dsh--m) will fail when it is called to make the App.